SpotLight: Shadow-Guided Object Relighting via Diffusion: Discussion

 \section{Discussion}

+\myparagraph{Limitation: physically incorrect shadows.} Since \method imposes no constraints on the input shadow, users may specify a shadow direction that potentially contradicts the real lighting in the background.
+In this case, \method still attempts to render a visually plausible composition consistent with the given shadow, as shown in \cref{fig:physically_incorrect_shadows}.

-We present \method, a method for realistically controlling the local lighting of an object through a coarse shadow, compatible with diffusion-based intrinsic image renderers without requiring any additional training.
+We present \method, a method for realistically controlling the local lighting of an object through a coarse shadow, compatible with diffusion-based intrinsic image renderers without any additional training.
 Our results demonstrate that fine-grained control over local lighting can be achieved while attaining realistic compositions.

-While the model can realistically estimate relighting from a shadow, generating a shadow map from scratch remains challenging.
+While our method can realistically generate relighting results from a shadow and despite showing that this can be done in multiple ways (shadow mapping, 2D generation, hand-drawn scribbles), the process of generating a shadow from scratch could prove challenging to some.
 A promising future direction is to enable end-to-end shadow control using parametric light models, such as point or sphere lights.
 Additionally, similar approaches could be explored to enable global lighting adjustments for entire images.

-\paragraph*{Acknowledgements} This research was supported by NSERC grants RGPIN 2020-04799 and ALLRP 586543-23, Mitacs and Depix.
-Computing resources were provided by the Digital Research Alliance of Canada.
-The authors thank Zheng Zeng, Yannick Hold-Geoffroy and Justine Giroux for their help as well as all members of the lab for discussions and proofreading help.